bionlplab/negbio2/docs/user_guide.md

 ### Parse the sentence

-This step parses sentence using the `Bllip parser <https://github.com/BLLIP/bllip-parser>`_.
+This step parses sentence using the [Bllip parser](https://github.com/BLLIP/bllip-parser).

 ### Convert the parse tree to UD